alterNERDtive/more-manual-dice-rolls/README.md

 This module allows either overriding _all_ dice rolls to manual, or adding specific dice to the manual rolls setting.

+## Adding More Dice

+You need other dice that are not included in the module yet?
+Please file an issue (or submit a PR!) and I will include them in the next release.

 ## Settings

 - **Override All Rolls**: Overrides all rolls to manual.
 ALL dice rolls will be manual, regardless of the dice configuration.